 6. Rolling Hills Asylum, New York

-Rolling Hills Asylum began life as the Genesee Country Poor Farm in 1827 – a dumping ground for the outcasts of society.
+No.6 on our whirlwind tour of haunted mental institutions is Rolling Hills.
+Rolling Hills Asylum began life as the Genesee County Poor Farm in 1827 – a dumping ground for the outcasts of society.
 Here orphans and widows lived alongside the severely mentally handicapped and criminals – all of whom were known as inmates.
-There are more than 1,700 documented deaths, with hundreds more unclaimed bodies believed to be buried onsite.
-In the 1950s, the poor farm was developed into the Old Country Home & Infirmary before it was transformed into a set of shops and later an antiques mall.
+There are more than 1,700 documented deaths, with hundreds more unclaimed bodies believed to be buried on site.
+In the 1950s, the poor farm was developed into the Old Country Home & Infirmary before it was transformed into a set of shops and later an antique mall.

-The a second floor corridor on the east wing is commonly referred to as Shadow Hallway, due to the staggeringly high number of shadow figure sightings which walk through walls and crawl across the floor.
-A seven-foot-tall patient with gigantism is also commonly spotted in his room, where he spent most of his life alone
+The second-floor corridor on the east wing is commonly referred to as Shadow Hallway, due to the staggeringly high number of shadow figure sightings which walk through walls and crawl across the floor.
+A seven-foot-tall patient with gigantism is also commonly spotted in his room, where he spent most of his life alone.

 5. Athens Lunatic Asylum, Ohio

-The Athens Lunatic Asylum opened at the beginning of 1874, specialising in the treatment of mentally and criminally insane patients who were admitted by the court or their own families.
-The facility originally started out as a calm and pleasant place where patients could relax and get better, but before long it became an overcrowded institution which relied on the cruel practises of electroshock therapies, ice water baths and ice pick lobotomies.
+Coming in at no.5 on our journey through the top old haunted insane asylums is The Athens Lunatic Asylum in Ohio.
+The Asylum opened at the beginning of 1874, specializing in the treatment of mentally and criminally insane patients who were admitted by the court or their own families.
+The facility originally started out as a calm and pleasant place where patients could relax and get better, but before long it became an overcrowded institution which relied on the cruel practices of electroshock therapies, ice water baths, and ice pick lobotomies.

 4. Essex Mountain Sanatorium, Essex County

-The Essex Mountain Sanatorium began as the Newark City Home in 1873, a facility which was designed to serve as an orphanage, as well as to reform the local badly behaved children.
-After a devastating fire, the re-construction of two new buildings and the decline in the number of girls sent to the facility, the dedicated female building was transformed into Essex Mountain Sanatorium in 1906 to care for tuberculosis patients.
+And the next location on our tour of America’s haunted abandoned mental hospitals is the Essex Mountain Sanatorium.
+The sanatorium began as the Newark City Home in 1873, a facility which was designed to serve as an orphanage, as well as to reform the local badly behaved children.
+After a devastating fire, the reconstruction of two new buildings and the decline in the number of girls sent to the facility, the dedicated female building was transformed into Essex Mountain Sanatorium in 1906 to care for tuberculosis patients.

 Over the years, the hospital grew considerably to cater for the ever-increasing number of patients, until it was no longer in use by the 1970s.
 The vacant wards were used to take care of the overflow of mental patients from the nearby asylum before the sanatorium finally closed its doors in 1977.